mscautoev/mscautoev.github.io/3_hardware_setting_guide/Camera_Settings/STEEReoCAM.md

 ```
 ---

-### Dynamic Reconfiguration Settings for STEEREoCam
+### Dynamic Reconfiguration Settings for STEEReoCam

 ```
  brightness : Controls brightness of the image (1-10 - Works only when auto exposure is enabled)